m4ce/puppet-fluffy/README.md

 6. [Contact](#contact)

 <a name="overview"/>

 ## Overview

 This module implements native types and providers to manage Fluffy.
 The providers are *fully idempotent*.

 <a name="module-description"/>

 ## Module Description

-The fliffy module allows to automate the configuration and deployment of Fluffy interfaces, chains, services, addressbook and rules.
+The fluffy module allows to automate the configuration and deployment of Fluffy interfaces, chains, services, addressbook and rules.

 <a name="setup"/>

 ## Setup

 The module requires the [fluffy-ruby](https://rubygems.org/gems/fluffy-ruby) rubygem.
 It also requires Puppet >= 4.0.0.

 If you are using Puppet AIO, you may want to include the gem as part of the base installation.
 If not, you can install it as follows: